Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 1. **Find a host**

   You need to find a server to host Red.
 You can rent a VPS (it can be free) on an online service.
-Please check :ref:`this list <host-list>` for quality VPS providers.
+Please check :ref:`this page <host-list>` for more information.

   You can also buy a Raspberry Pi (~$20), which is a micro-computer that will be able to host Red.
 The model 3 or above is recommended.